HITECHCRIME/HC_SG41_Cannibal/README.md

 bruuu

 [HOOK]
-dying status make it to the hideout (ffff) like a general x x x x x x (?) make it now
+dying status make it to the hideout (ffff) -1 word like a general x x x x x x (?) make it now